tygerbytes/posh-dynargs/README.md

 ## USAGE

 You need to import the posh-dynargs module into your PowerShell session to use it.
 This is done with the command `Import-Module posh-dynargs`.
 Once imported, run `Add-PoshDynargsToProfile` so that posh-dynargs is imported every time PowerShell starts.
-If you install posh-dynargs with Chocolately, this should already be done for you.

 ## PERFORMANCE